hickVieira/sandbox/readme.md

 Obviously comparing some of the constrained delaunay vs non-constrained delaunay, or even 2D vs 3D vs nD isn't fair - so weight your judgement properly.

 ## License
-MANY EXTERNAL LIBRARIES IN USE (DIFFERING LICENSES) - CHECK THEIR SPECIFIC LICENSES
+FOR EDUCATIONAL PURPOSES ONLY.
+MANY EXTERNAL LIBRARIES IN USE (DIFFERENT LICENSES).
+CHECK THEIR SPECIFIC LICENSES.